glenjamin/conglomerate/README.md

 The provided markdown should be converted to HTML, and sent back to the url provided via HTTP POST.

-The results of recently completed jobs can be see at `/jobs`
+You can manually add a job and see those recently completed at `/jobs`.

 ### All the logs from the application